 If the employee needs to make modifications to an existing agreement, the employee will need to submit a new request that will supersede existing agreement.

-Important Consideration Regarding Process: If no decision is recorded by the supervisor on the Telecommute Agreement within 6 days of receipt of submission, the request will auto-cancel and the employee will be required to resubmit the request.
+Important Consideration Regarding Process: If no decision is recorded by the supervisor on the Work Modality and Telecommute Agreement within 6 days of receipt of submission, the request will auto-cancel and the employee will be required to resubmit the request.

 G. Tools & Resources